fuzzyetdeadly/sor4-pandoras-box/functional/project-information.md

 * Adding custom sounds to the game's `*.bnk` files.
   While exploring the **bigfile**, no useful information could be found about how the game identifies sounds with meaningful names in the `*.bnk` files of the game's `data` directory.
   There is a [Sound replacer](https://gamebanana.com/tools/7816) tool, but I suspect this is only able to replace existing sounds, and not add new ones.
+* For the configuration tree, many operations aren't supported for *collections*.
+  This is a trade-off for a cleaner visualization of the configuration tree.
+The alternative would be a mess of folders for collections.

 ### Game engine